 - Christy presents temperatures from one layer of the atmosphere (the lower tropopause and/or the upper troposphere) as if they were temperatures from a different layer of the atmosphere (the stratosphere).
 This allowed Christy to avoid addressing stratospheric cooling.
 Stratospheric cooling is one of the hallmarks of CO2-induced global warming; solar-induced global warming would not cause this cooling, as stated in a source that Christy himself co-authored.
 Stratospheric cooling is therefore inconvenient for Christy's position, since Christy hopes to attribute much of the recent global warming to the Sun.
 This may explain why Christy obscured the presence of stratospheric cooling, even though Christy knew that the stratosphere cooled.
 So Christy takes tropospheric warming and misrepresents it as being stratospheric warming, when he knows the stratosphere actually cooled (for more on this, see sections 2.1 and 2.2 of "Myth: The Sun Caused Recent Global warming and the Tropical Stratosphere Warmed").

 - When Christy claims that the tropical stratosphere warmed, Christy contradicts his co-authored research.
-And when Christy conflates the tropical stratosphere with the tropical lower tropopause (and/or the tropical upper troposphere), Christy blatantly contradicts his previous statements he cited to Congress (for more on this, "Myth: The Sun Caused Recent Global warming and the Tropical Stratosphere Warmed").
+And when Christy conflates the tropical stratosphere with the tropical lower tropopause (and/or the tropical upper troposphere), Christy blatantly contradicts his previous statements he cited to Congress (for more on this, see "Myth: The Sun Caused Recent Global Warming and the Tropical Stratosphere Warmed").